Without immigrants, the US economy would be a 'disaster,' experts say - ABC 36 News

-Immigrants across the U.S. are boycotting work, school and shopping today as part of the Day Without Immigrants, a series of protests intended to illustrate the significant economic and social impact that immigrants have on the country.
+Immigrants across the U.S. are refusing to go to work, attend school and shop today as part of the Day Without Immigrants, a series of protests intended to illustrate the significant economic and social impact that immigrants have on the country.

-The protests, which were organized on social media, are also a demonstration against President Donald Trump, who has been criticized by some as anti-immigrant and xenophobic for his promises to deport unauthorized immigrants, build a wall along the U.S.-Mexico border and use “extreme vetting” on immigrants from several predominately Muslim countries.
+The protests, which were organized on social media, are demonstrations against President Donald Trump, who has been criticized by some as anti-immigrant and xenophobic for his promises to deport unauthorized immigrants, build a wall along the U.S.-Mexico border and conduct “extreme vetting” of immigrants from seven predominately Muslim countries.

-Hundreds of business owners in Washington, D.C., Austin, Boston, Philadelphia and other cities are participating in the protests.
+Hundreds of business owners in Washington, D.C.; Austin, Texas; Boston; Philadelphia; and other cities are participating in the protests.

 “There are times when standing on the sidelines is not an option,” he said.
 “This is one of those times.”

-While the economic impact of today’s boycotts remains unclear, several economic experts told ABC News that the U.S. economy and workforce would be a “disaster” without immigrants.
+While the economic impact of today’s actions remains unclear, several economic experts told ABC News that the U.S. economy and workforce would be a “disaster” without immigrants.

 “If all immigrants were just to disappear from the U.S. workforce tomorrow, that would have a tremendous negative impact on the economy,” said Daniel Costa, the director of immigration law and policy research at the Economic Policy Institute, an economic research think tank based in Washington, D.C.

-“Immigrants are over-represented in a lot of occupations in both low- and high-skilled jobs,” Costa explained.
-“You’d feel an impact and loss in many, many different occupations and industries from construction and landscape to finance and I.T.”
+“Immigrants are overrepresented in a lot of occupations in both low- and high-skilled jobs,” he explained.
+“You’d feel an impact and loss in many, many different occupations and industries, from construction and landscape to finance and IT.”

 Though some U.S.-born workers could fill some of those jobs, large gaps in several sectors would remain and cause a decline in the economy, Costa said.

-Immigrants earned $1.3 trillion and contributed $105 billion in state and local taxes — as well as nearly $224 billion in federal taxes — in 2014, according to the Partnership for a New American Economy, based on an analysis of the U.S. Census Bureau’s latest American Community Survey.
+Immigrants earned $1.3 trillion and contributed $105 billion in state and local taxes and nearly $224 billion in federal taxes in 2014, according to the Partnership for a New American Economy, based on an analysis of the U.S. Census Bureau’s latest American Community Survey.
 The partnership is a group of 500 Republican, Democratic and independent mayors and business leaders who support immigration reforms that create jobs for Americans, according to its site.

-As consumers, immigrants had almost $927 billion in spending power in 2014, an analysis of the survey showed.
+In 2014 immigrants had almost $927 billion in consumer spending power, an analysis of the survey showed.

-“Immigrants are a very vital part of what makes the U.S. economy work,” Jeremy Robbins, the executive director of the Partnership for a New American Economy, told ABC News.
+“Immigrants are a very vital part of what makes the U.S. economy work,” said Jeremy Robbins, the executive director of the Partnership for a New American Economy.
 “They help drive every single sector and industry in this economy.”

-Robbins added that without immigrants, there would be fewer companies and businesses and less patents and inventions.
+He added that without immigrants, there would be fewer businesses and and inventions.

 Though immigrants make up about 13 percent of the U.S. population, they contribute nearly 15 percent of the country’s economic output, according to a 2014 report from the Economic Policy Institute.
 The report contains the institute’s latest data on immigration and the U.S. economy.